 Not Thick Enough

 This oversized mat simply unrolls to give your feet softness and comfort.
 The mat is definitely large enough to give you as much room for your exercises as you need.
 It does a pretty decent job of protecting your floors too!
-Each home gym flooring comes with a microfiber towel.
-There are velcro straps on the sides so you can store the home gym flooring away with ease.
+Each home gym floor comes with a microfiber towel.
+There are velcro straps on the sides so you can store the flooring for your home gym away with ease.
 This home gym flooring is backed by a lifetime warranty, so go ahead and exercise your heart out!

 3. XMark Gym Flooring